clara-parabricks-workflows/parabricks-wdl/README.md

  - fq2bam : Align reads with Clara Parabricks' accelerated version of BWA mem.
  - bam2fq2bam: Extract FASTQ files from a BAM file and realign them to produce a new BAM file on a different reference.
  - germline_calling: Run accelerated GATK HaplotypeCaller and/or accelerated DeepVariant to produce germline VCF or gVCF files for a single sample.
+ - create_pon: Generate a Panel-of-Normals file for use with accelerated Mutect2.
  - somatic_calling: Run accelerated Mutect2 on a matched tumor-normal sample pair to generate a somatic VCF.
  - RNA: Run accelerated RNA-seq alignment using STAR.
  - trio_de_novo_calling: Run accelerated germline calling for a trio sample set before joint calling and filtering for putative de novo mutations.